beetbox/beets/docs/reference/cli.rst

 You'll be shown a list of the files that will be removed and asked to confirm.
 By default, this just removes entries from the library database; it doesn't touch the files on disk.
 To actually delete the files, use ``beet remove -d``.
+If you do not want to be prompted to remove the files, use ``beet remove -f``.

 .. _modify-cmd: